-Repeating a course to improve one's grade is not allowed in the PGD programme.
-Repeating the same course or another elective to improve one's grade is not allowed in the MA programme.
+Repeating a course to improve one's grade is not allowed at EDA.
+More specifically, repeating the same course or another elective to improve one's grade is not allowed in the MA programme.

 4.12 Repeating a Failed Course in the PGD Programme